Denied Social Security Disability Claim?

 Social Security Disability Impairments

-Basic work activities include:
+Basic work activities include the following:

 • Walking, standing, sitting, pushing, pulling, and other physical capabilities.